ipaqmaster/vfio/README.md

    An optional bios path.
 If not set the script will try `/usr/share/ovmf/x64/OVMF_CODE.fd` if available.

+`-biosvars /tmp/OVMF_VARS.4m.fd`
+   Manually specify a bios variables file for qemu to use.
+Needed for Secureboot / Win11.
+   You must copy the default OVMF_VARS.fd on your system to a new unique path for your VM OS.

 `-usb 'AT2020USB|SteelSeries|Ducky|Xbox|1425:5769'`

    If set, the script enumerates `lsusb` with this regex and generates QEMU arguments for passing them through when the VM starts.